-Teamsters Local 385 leaders weren’t happy about this move.
-Following the flood of letters of resignation, they continued to deduct dues from ex-member paychecks, for good measure, charging interest.
-Dissenting workers responded by filing a complaint with an administrative law judge.
+Teamsters Local 385 leaders, unhappy about receiving a flood of letters of resignation, continued to deduct dues from ex-member paychecks, for and good measure, charging interest.
+Dissenting workers responded by filing a complaint with a federal Administrative Law Judge.
 The judge ruled that the dues assessments constituted an unfair labor practice.
 The union appealed to the National Labor Relations Board, which on June 20 upheld the decision.
 The union, concluded the board, “repeatedly and deliberately” failed to accommodate the workers’ request to stop dues deductions.
-As a remedy, the NLRB ordered Local 385 leaders to reimburse the former members for the dues deductions and to post the following on-premises notice: “We will not fail and refuse to honor your requests to resign your union membership.
+As a remedy, the NLRB ordered Local 385 leaders to reimburse the former members for the deductions and to post the following on-premises notice: “We will not fail and refuse to honor your requests to resign your union membership.
 We will not in any like or related manner restrain or coerce you in the exercise of the rights listed above.”

 Neither Local 385 President Clay Jeffries nor the union’s lawyer, Tom Pilacek, were available for comment after the decision.
-But Patrick Semmens, vice president of the Springfield, Va.-based the National Right to Work Legal Defense Foundation, was.
-Semmens issued this statement:
+But Patrick Semmens, vice president of the Springfield, Va.-based National Right to Work Legal Defense Foundation, had this to say:

 This case evolved amid the turmoil over a simmering pay dispute between Disney management and the six unions that make up the Service Trades Council.
 This January, following passage of the Trump administration tax cut, Disney announced that it would provide a $1,000 bonus for all eligible employees.
 But shortly thereafter, during contract negotiations, Disney announced that it would cancel the bonus if the 38,000 affected council members did not approve a company-proposed contract by August 31, an offer effectively identical to one rejected by members last December.
 The unions in February responded to this gesture by filing an unfair labor practice charge with the NLRB.
 Corporate officials are resolute in believing that their offer is reasonable.
 “Our offer to increase pay by six to 10 percent over the next two years reflects our ongoing commitment to our cast members,” said Disney spokeswoman Andrea Finger.
 “Wages and bonuses are part of our negotiation process.
 We will continue to meet with the union to move toward a ratified agreement.”
 Teamsters Local 385 might not like losing members to a rival council union, but it is the right of members to leave.
-That’s especially true if it turns out that local bosses have been dipping into the dues till.
+And those departures will have been justified more than ever if evidence shows that local bosses had been dipping into the dues till.